microsoft/minecraft-scripting-samples/custom-components-sample/README.md

 ---
 page_type: sample
-author: mammerla
+author: agriffin
-description: A comprehensive gallery of different samples of Minecraft coding behaviors. ms.author: mikeam@microsoft.com ms.date: 05/05/2022
+description: A sample pack using block and item custom components to add a new strawberry crop and watering tool. ms.author: agriffin@microsoft.com ms.date: 06/11/2024
 languages:
   - typescript
 products: